 2. Glenwood Caverns’ Alpine Coaster

 The alpine slide in this park is slightly different.
 It’s actually an alpine coaster.
 The car here is fixed to the track, not just placed on it.
-It allows racing 3,400 feet downhill without being thrown out and you still control your speed on your own.
+It allows racing 3,400 feet downhill without being thrown out and you still control the speed on your own.

-The great thing about this alpine coaster is that after you’ve reached the bottom, a special mechanism pulls you back up.
+The great thing about this Glenwood Springs alpine coaster is that after you’ve reached the bottom, a special mechanism pulls you back up.
 This means, that you have a double excursion (down and up) that gives you more time to enjoy it.

 3. Breck’s Alpine SuperSlide & Gold Runner Coaster